Trial begins for two men accused of killing Philadelphia police officer in 2023

-PHILADELPHIA (KYW Newsradio) — The two men accused of killing Philadelphia Police Sgt.
-Richard Mendez are set to begin their trial on Wednesday.
+PHILADELPHIA (KYW Newsradio) — The trial began Wednesday for the two men accused of killing Philadelphia Police Sgt.
+Richard Mendez, who was shot while trying to stop a car theft at the airport two years ago.

 Yobranny Martinez-Fernandez and Hendrick Peña-Fernandez face second-degree murder and robbery charges for what prosecutors say was their role in an October 2023 incident at Philadelphia International Airport.